jazzi/jazzi.github.io/_posts/2025-12-09-install-openbsd78-on-raspberry-3b.md

 Host computer is MacOS.

+## The plan

+My plan is to boot from USB by changing the booting order through Raspberry Pi OS, though it never work.

+So the backup plan is to boot from SD Card which has miniboot.img burned, when it goes to the boot process, interrupt it and shoot command `boot sd1a:/bsd` to boot from USB stick which has *install78.img* burned, sadly it failed too and showed the following errors:

+> cannot open sd1a:/etc/random.seed: No such file or directory

+[Here](https://daemonforums.org/showthread.php?p=72923) has an explain what's *random.seed* and offer a solution but didn't work to me.

+So finally I just boot from SD Card which has *miniboot.img* and insert USB stick which has *install78.img*, then install straight forward, choose **sd1** (USB) as source of filesets, but just can not install the following three file sets:

+* bsd.mp
+* bsd.rd
+* xbase78.tgz

+But luckily it can work after reboot, later I fixed and installed these three file sets.

 ## Update RPI3b firmware

 Download Raspberry Pi OS lite and write to SD card, the tool for burning image is Raspberry Imager which can enalbe SSH, set up password even WiFi, recommended.